 ” We can each define ambition and progress for ourselves.
 The goal is to work towards a world where expectations are not set by the stereotypes that hold us back, but by our personal passion, talents, and interests”. ~ Sheryl Sandberg.

-What are your thoughts on gender stereotyping?
+What Do you think?
 Please share in the comments.